The Epic Alaska Adventures to Embark on This Winter

 No flying experience is required to take part in an exciting helicopter adventure with Alaska Helicopter Tours, departing from Anchorage.
 Take in stunning aerial views from a snug three-person Robinson 44 as you’re taken to a glacier for a tour, or an ice formation for winter climbing.
 The tour company provides everything you’ll need for your activity of choice, including crampons, ice axes, helmets, harnesses, and hot drinks.
 If you opt to ice climb, you can explore glacial ice caves and climb a frozen waterfall.

 After your icy-cool jaunt, it’s back into the chopper and off to Anchorage in time to grab a beer at one of our favorite local breweries, like the Anchorage Brewing Company or Midnight Sun Brewing Co.

-Embark on an iditarod, Arctic Circle flight, and Aurora adventure
+Embark on an 11-day Iditarod adventure

 If you want to leave all the planning to the experts, join John Hall’s Alaska Cruises and Tours for its epic Iditarod and Aurora Adventure.
 Hang with the mushers at a banquet marking the official, ceremonial start of the famous Iditarod race.
 Then, take a flight over the Arctic Circle to check out behind-the-scenes race drama at a remote checkpoint on the course.
 During the rest of the tour, you’ll spend two nights at Borealis Basecamp in Fairbanks, try your hand at curling while checking out the World Ice Championships, go dog sledding, and visit a musk ox farm.
 You’ll even spend a day in Anchorage with relaxing spa treatments and the opportunity to fly over a glacier.
 The tour is all-inclusive, so all you need to worry about is having the best time ever.